-Many of the spices we regularly use to flavor foods have healthful benefits, but some have been found to be particularly powerful against inflammation.
+Many of the spices we regularly use to flavor foods have healthful benefits, but some are particularly powerful against inflammation.
 Turmeric, the main spice in curry, is one of the most effective and well researched.

 Turmeric contains a component called “curcumin” that helps scavenge free radicals tied to inflammation.
 Numerous studies have found that it is effective at inhibiting a number of enzymes and other compounds that are involved in the inflammatory process.
 In one 2003 study, researchers noted that turmeric “may exert its anti-inflammatory activity by inhibition of a number of different molecules that play a role in inflammation.”

-In fact, chili peppers are so healthful that in a 2015 study of nearly half a million people, researchers reported that those who ate spicy foods more than once a week —generally in the form of chili peppers—had a reduced risk of mortality over those who ate them fewer than once a week.
+In fact, chile peppers are so healthful that in a 2015 study of nearly half a million people, researchers reported that those who ate spicy foods more than once a week — generally in the form of chile peppers — had a reduced risk of mortality over those who ate them fewer than once a week.